bherrmann7/Log-Collection-Problem/docs/assumptions.md

   behavior.
 I expect the remaining buffer (ReverseLinesExtractor) would grow without bound.

-- the very first chunk reading from the log file could contain a partial line, this will be discarded as an incomplete line
+- The very first chunk reading from the log file could contain a partial line, this will be discarded as an incomplete line

-- this solution has no authentication and/or authorization
+- This solution has no authentication and/or authorization

-- this solution does not encrypt traffic over the wire
+- This solution does not encrypt traffic over the wire

-- the running user is presumed to have read access to files in /var/log (aka part of the "adm" group, or files in /var/log are world read)
+- The user running node is presumed to have read access to files in /var/log (aka part of the "adm" group, or files in /var/log are world read)

-- node and tests are on some unix variant (ie. the Windows subsystem for linux, or linux or Mac.), ie /tmp/
+- Node and tests are run on some unix variant (ie. the Windows subsystem for linux, or linux or Mac.), ie the directory /tmp/ exists.

-- the command line programs "diff" and "tac" are installed and in the PATH
+- The command line programs "diff" and "tac" are installed and in the PATH